 Trichomonas Vaginalis

 Trichomoniasis is a common sexually transmitted infection (STI).
 It is caused by an organism called Trichomonas vaginalis, which lives in the vagina and urethra.
 The symptoms of trichomoniasis in women tend to be mild or absent.
 If you have trichomoniasis, you should tell your sex partner(s) so they can be tested and treated too.
-The most reliable way to diagnose trichomoniasis is by examining a sample of vaginal discharge under a microscope.
-Other tests that may be used include culture of the organism from vaginal secretions, PCR assay and antigen detection assay using monoclonal antibodies.

 Trichomoniasis is a common sexually transmitted infection (STI)